Skip to content

 Two numbers organize most Forsyth septic paperwork, both on the environmental health fee schedule: $170 for a wastewater construction or repair permit, and $100 for a performance evaluation.
 The first covers building, replacing, or fixing a system.
 The second is Forsyth's quiet standout, the county-run health check most often used in home sales, covered in detail on the real estate septic inspection page and in the buying with septic guide.
 Neither Cherokee nor Hall publishes an equivalent schedule, which makes Forsyth the corridor's baseline for what county paperwork actually costs.

-The county even subsidizes maintenance: the water and sewer department's septic tank pump-out rebate returns $100 on qualifying pump-outs.
+The county even encourages maintenance: the water and sewer department's septic tank pump-out rebate may be offered on qualifying pump-outs, by application after the service.
+What it pays and who qualifies change over time, so read the county page for the current terms.
 A county paying residents to pump on schedule says two things at once: a large share of its homes run on septic, and it would rather fund maintenance than clean up failures.

 The office itself sits at 2435 Freedom Parkway, Suite 2400, in Cumming, phone 770-781-6909, with applications and requirements on its Land Use pages.
 Check the address before you drive: environmental health moved to Freedom Parkway, and the older 514 West Maple Street listing that still circulates in search results is closed.